artsy/README/playbooks/technology-choices.md

 Sounds like it should be **assess**ed.
 Go ahead and add it (via pull request) to the radar.
 This is also a great time for spikes or proofs-of-concept.

-#### I think we should incorporate `<some new technology, language, or approach>` into our stack!
+#### I think we should incorporate _Sorbet_ (e.g.) into our stack!

 Propose a [technical plan](#technical-plans-and-review) for how this choice could be trialed in production.
 Make clear the goals of the trial and potential benefits it offers.
 If replacing an alternative, consider whether we would consolidate on the new choice (and _how_) or support multiple approaches.
 Specify a target timeline for deciding about the trial either way.
 Avoid trialing multiple unproven things in the same project or system.

-#### We've had a positive experience with `<something>` and should adopt it in more places.
+#### We've had a positive experience with _Phoenix_ (e.g.) and should adopt it in more places.

 Congrats!
-Is there a critical mass of engineers comfortable working with this tech?
+Is there a critical mass of engineers (`>=3`) comfortable working with this tech?
 If so, consider a lunch & learn or practice meeting discussion to review your experience and share any lessons.
 Make a pull request to the radar and make sure to request comments from the relevant engineers or experts.
 Remember that it may not be sufficient to just "adopt" a new choice.
 If this replaces an alternative that's in place at Artsy, that should probably move to "hold" and a strategy be decided for migrating away (e.g., opportunistically or deliberately).

+#### I just want to build a feature _this_ way or with _this_ library.
+Is a technical plan necessary?

+Use your judgment.
+Minor dependency selections may not warrant broad input.
+If a library or approach influences how future code will be written or how other developers will work, though, it's worth a time-out to get feedback, consider competing options, and choose deliberately.